Child and Youth Care

 CYCC 4423

-This course introduces students to research methods in the child and youth care field.
-Within an applied research context, students will investigate the knowledge and skills necessary to locate, understand and utilize research relating to the field of CYC.
-Students will examine and apply basic issues, designs and methodologies within qualitative and quantitative research models.
+In this course, students explore research in the context of child and youth care.
+Students will develop the knowledge and skills necessary to locate, understand, and apply research relating to the field of CYC.
+Students will examine research design and methodologies, using both qualitative and quantitative research methods.

 CYCC 4425